-Figure 49: A total of available revenue for the City of Saint Cloud by year from 2020 through 2023.
+Figure 48: A total of available revenue for the City of Saint Cloud by year from 2020 through 2023.
 Data courtesy of City of Saint Cloud.

-During this time frame, the City of Saint Cloud has two system preservation projects programmed into the TIP requiring a local match of \$1,600,438 in year of expenditure dollars.
-The city has one expansion project programmed into the TIP as well, requiring a local match of \$120,000.

-In addition, the city has received Federal demonstration funding for a roadway alignment study of 33rd Street S in relation to the Mississippi River Bridge crossing.
-This 2020 project - project number 091-070-027 totaling an estimated \$167,000 - will require a local match of \$60,000 in year of expenditure dollars.
-In coordination with MnDOT District 3's State Aid Office and MnDOT Central Office's Special Programs Project Development Engineer, it was determined that the Saint Cloud Area Planning Organization would be the lead sponsoring agency for this project.
-As a result, while this project is reflected as a Saint Cloud APO project, all local match funds for this project are being generated from the city.
-For purposes of this fiscal constraint analysis, the source for this study project is drawn from the system preservation category.
+During this time frame, the City of Saint Cloud has three (3) projects programmed into the TIP requiring a local match of \$1,720,438 in year of expenditure dollars.
+In addition, the city has received Federal demonstration funding for a roadway alignment study of 33^{rd} Street S in relation to the Mississippi River Bridge crossing.
+This 2020 project - totaling an estimated \$167,000 - will require a local match of \$60,000 in year of expenditure dollars.
 Overall, the City of Saint Cloud has sufficient funding to finance these projects and thereby maintains fiscal constraint.

-Figure 50: Total fiscal constraint for the City of Saint Cloud for TIP cycle FY 2020-2023.
+Figure 49: Total fiscal constraint for the City of Saint Cloud for TIP cycle FY 2020-2023.
 Data courtesy of City of Saint Cloud.